tjarvenpaa/netmonitor_training/lab1/lab1.md

 Hint: you can first query for the ifIndex for all interfaces.
 Then you can query for ifOperStatus.<index> for the exact port.

 ## Cleanup
-After the lab is done remember to destroy the lab with command `./destroy.sh lab1`
+After the lab is done remember to destroy the lab with command `sudo ./destroy.sh lab1`